FauzanFarooqui/Heap-Memory-Management/README.md

 We use pointer arithmetic and typecasting to switch between the actual memory pointer and list node (mi).

+Additionally, the main() code also checks whether the heap is freed completely or not, before the program exits.

 ## Allocation (malloc)

 First-fit allocation strategy allocates the requested memory into the first free memory fragment that fits the needed size ('alloc_size' in the code) (done by the mem_alloc function, which is the emulated malloc function).